sibercat/CEEDevKitUE5Tools/README.md

 ### extract_game_asset_registry.py
 It auto-detects common Steam install paths and devkit locations, extracts pakchunk0-Windows.pak using UnrealPak (which handles Oodle automatically), and drops the result in %TEMP%\GameAR\ where find_devkit_only_refs.py expects it.

-For the GitHub repo the workflow would be:
 1. Run extract_game_asset_registry.py once (or after game updates)
 2. Run find_devkit_only_refs.py in the devkit to scan for phantom refs
 ---